Recognition

 The Threshold

-You hold the mirror like a shield – so long that you mistake the glass for sight itself.
+You have held the mirror as a shield for so long, you mistake the glass for the world.
 But the face across from you always belonged to a stranger.
-The eyes hold a life you did not live.
-The lines around the mouth were carved by laughter you never heard, by grief you will never touch.
+Their eyes hold weather you did not live.
+Laughter you never heard carved the lines around their mouth.
+Grief you will never touch hollowed their cheeks.
 One day the glass catches a face that refuses to be held.
-Then, the mirror slips.
-The shatter is a sound too small for the world it breaks.
-Shards at your feet.
-Hands empty.
-And there, for the first time, a face that is not yours.
+The mirror slips.
+The sound it makes is too small for what it ends – the last word of the only world you knew.
+The floor fills with bright refusals.
+In the ruin: a face that is not yours.

 The Way

-The old habit doesn't break with the mirror.
-Shards still catch light at your feet – you reach down, fingers closing on nothing.
-You kneel.
-Press the pieces together.
-The edges cut exactly where they refuse to join, and your hands give up before you do.
-In that stillness, you see them: eyes holding seasons you never lived, a grief you cannot follow, and a joy that asks absolutely nothing of you.
-The hand doesn't stop reaching.
-It stops grasping.
-The fingers open, empty now.
-Their eyes find yours – and expect nothing.
+The old habit does not break with the mirror.
+Shards still catch light at your feet – you reach for the light in them, and your fingers close on nothing.
+You kneel and press the pieces together.
+The edges cut exactly where they refuse to join.
+Your hands give up before you do.
+In that stillness, the stranger remains: eyes holding seasons you did not make; grief moving where you cannot follow; joy that does not need you.
+The hand does not stop reaching; it stops grasping.
+The fingers open.
+Their eyes find yours and expect nothing.

 The Shadow

-The Perceptive held someone once – full weight and mystery.
+The Astute held someone once – all her weight, all her unguessed substance.
 His arms learnt her shape.
 When he finally looked up, she had already turned away.
 He gave a year.
 She gave a season.
 Faces exhaust him now.
-Every new face is just another door preparing to close.
-He builds a theatre behind his eyes – casting every stranger before their face even takes shape.
+Every new face is another door preparing to close.
+He builds a theatre behind his eyes – casting every stranger before their face forms.
 This one a tool, that one an obstacle, the rest mere audience.
 He dictates their lines, shrinking the stage until surprise is starved out.
 He craved witnesses.
-He made them all too small to witness. ❖ The Devoted finds the mirror empty and fills it with a stranger.
+He made them all too small to witness. ■The Adoring finds the mirror empty and fills it with a stranger.
 She looked into the glass once and found no one looking back.
 Only a shape waiting to be told what it was.
-Her hand found her own face and could not feel it.
+Her hand met her own face and could not feel it.
 Now she angles every mirror towards him.
-Studies his reflection as she never studied her own – painting over it with what she cannot face in herself: every brushstroke a substitute for the spine she never grew.
-Her own face thins with each layer of paint.
-When the gold cracks, she screams betrayal at the stranger beneath.
+She studies his reflection as she never studied her own, gilding it with the virtues she cannot find in herself.
+Every brushstroke paints over a gesture she never made.
+Beneath the gilt, her own face goes quietly out.
+When the gilt flakes away, she screams betrayal at the stranger beneath.
 The brush is still wet in her hand.

 The Cut